 JSTOR is an interdiscplinary (all subject areas) article database that includes only scholarly articles, from thousands of different scholarly journals.

 Google Books contains millions of scanned books, from libraries and publishers worldwide.
 You can search the entire text of the books, view previews or "snippets" from books that are still in copyright, and read the full text of out-of-copyright (pre-1923) books.
 Want to read the entire text of an in-copyright book?
 Use Google Books' Find in a Library link to locate the book in a UC Berkeley library, or search OskiCat to see if UC Berkeley owns the book.

 Library catalogs (like OskiCat) don't search inside books; using a library catalog, you can search only information about the book (title, author, Library of Congress subject headings, etc.).
 Google Books will let you search inside books, which can be very useful for hard-to-find information.
 Try it now:

-ebrary is our largest collection of full text ebooks, with nearly 50,000 titles on a wide range of subjects.
+ebrary is our largest collection of full text ebooks, with 40,000 titles on a wide range of subjects.
 Find them in the UCB catalog, OskiCat (keyword: ebrary or limit to "Available Online"), or search the ebrary site directly:

 In order to avoid plagiarism, you must give credit when

 This content is part of the Understanding Plagiarism tutorial created by the Indiana University School of Education.